Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 How The Manhattan Prep GMAT Course Works & Our Thoughts

-Structurally the Manhattan prep GMAT course is largely driven by your syllabus, which is carried out by a program called Atlas.
+Structurally the Manhattan prep GMAT course is largely driven by your online study plan.

 You’re given a very organized, task-based agenda, and the program is structured to be completed over 12 weeks.
 There are 9 weeks of lessons and homework, followed by a 3-week period of review and practice before exam day.